Ale96Pa/ProVEAN/README.md

 ## Stack
 There are two servers:
-1. The **backend server** listening on port `46715`, running on Python 3.12 and Flask, serving the WebSocket API and performing the attack path generation and analysis.
+1. The **backend server** listening on port `46715`, running on Python 3.12 and Flask, serving the WebSocket API and performing the path generation and analysis.
 2. The **frontend server** listening on port `5173`, running on Node.js, serving the Svelte 4 single-page application with the UI.

     > This server is only needed for development and will not be required when this software is in production.
 For that reason, it also proxies the WebSocket API to the backend server on path `/socket.io/`.